brendo/ecowitt-mcp/README.md

 > "List my Ecowitt stations"

 > "What is the current temperature from my Ecowitt station?"

+> "What was the weather like last Christmas?"

+> "What was the wettest month this year?"

+> "When should I plant garlic?"

 The AI will use the MCP server to fetch your device information from the Ecowitt API.